gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 Additionally, Kubernetes namespace can be overwritten on `.gitlab-ci.yml` file, by using the variable `KUBERNETES_NAMESPACE_OVERWRITE`.

-This approach allow you to create an new isolated namespace dedicated for CI purposes, and deploy a custom set of pods.
+This approach allow you to create a new isolated namespace dedicated for CI purposes, and deploy a custom set of pods.
 The `Pods` spawned by the runner will take place on the overwritten namespace, for simple and straight forward access between container during the CI stages.